-Applies the basic skills mastered in Financial Management I through case studies of public and private organizations.
+This course applies the basic skills mastered in Financial Management I through case studies of public and private organizations.
 Emphasis on integrating financial considerations with other management considerations when analyzing and solving problems, and in planning.
 Investments, borrowing, information systems, and financial analysis are covered.